Ryan-Mosier/Quantum-Mech-Solver/README.md

 # Quantum-Mech-Solver

 A robust mathematical expression solver and compiler written in modern C++.
+I intend to use this during my upcoming QM classes (spring 2026).

 This project demonstrates a complete compilation pipeline, evolving from high-level Abstract Syntax Trees (AST) down to native assembly execution.

+# For future reference:

+## Project Status

+The project is currently in the **Phase 1: Parsing & AST** stage.
+The goal is to transform raw string inputs into a structured Abstract Syntax Tree using the **Strategy Pattern** for operator evaluation and a recursive **Composite Pattern** for the tree structure.

 ## Project Vision & Roadmap